Please refer to the University’s Glossary of Terms for policies and procedures.

 6.2 Queensland Ombudsman: Information on how to make a complaint can be found at the Queensland Ombudsman site http://www.ombudsman.qld.gov.au

-6.3 International students may contact the Australian Department of Education and Training which will only intervene where the University’s appeals process was not conducted correctly or if the University did not make the appeals process available to the student.
+6.3 International students may contact the Australian Department of Education which will only intervene where the University’s appeals process was not conducted correctly or if the University did not make the appeals process available to the student.

 6.4 If any external complaint handling process results in a decision that supports a student, the University will implement any corrective or preventive measure immediately and advise the student of the outcome.